Everhood

-Everhood, or Everhood: An Ineffable Tale of the Inexpressible Divine Moments of Truth, is a 2021 video game developed by Chris Nordgren and Jordi Roca.
-The game's plot involves a red doll-person trying to recover their stolen arm from Gold Pig, an immortal inhabitant of the land of Everhood.
-Along the way, the player allies with a small creature by the name of Blue Thief, and encounters a variety of characters who either attempt to aid or deter the player on their quest to retrieve Red's arm.
+Everhood: An Ineffable Tale of the Inexpressible Divine Moments of Truth is a 2021 video game developed by Chris Nordgren and Jordi Roca, who also go by the studio name Foreign Gnomes.
+The game's plot involves a Red, a living doll trying to recover their stolen arm from Gold Pig, an immortal inhabitant of the land of Everhood.
+Along the way, the player allies with a small creature by the name of Blue Thief, and encounters a variety of characters who either attempt to aid or deter Red on their quest to retrieve their arm.
 It was released on Microsoft Windows and Nintendo Switch on March 4, 2021.
+Everhood: Eternity Edition was released on September 28, 2023, for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.